bsc-wdc/dislib/docs/source/user-guide.rst

 models in dislib are provided as `estimator <https://scikit-learn .org/stable/glossary.html#term-estimators>`_ objects.
-An estimator is anything that learns from data given certain parameters. dislib estimators implement the same API as scikit-learn, which is mainly based in the *fit* and *predict* operators.
+An estimator is anything that learns from data given certain parameters. dislib estimators implement the same API as scikit-learn, which is mainly based on the *fit* and *predict* operators.

 The typical workflow in dislib consists of the following steps: